facebookresearch/StarSpace/README.md

 This file format is the same as in <a href="https://github.com/facebookresearch/fastText">fastText</a>.
 It assumes by default that labels are words that are prefixed by the string \_\_label\_\_, and the prefix string can be set by "-label" argument.

+In order to learn the embeddings, do:

+    $./starspace train -trainFile data.txt -model modelSaveFile

+where data.txt is a training file containing utf-8 encoded text.
+At the end of optimization the program will save two files: model and modelSaveFile.tsv. modelSaveFile.tsv is a standard tsv format file containing the entity embedding vectors, one per line. modelSaveFile is a binary file containing the parameters of the model along with the dictionary and all hyper parameters.
+The binary file can be used later to compute entity embedding vectors or to run evaluation tasks.

 We also extend this file format to support real-valued weights (in both input and label space) by setting argument "-useWeight" to true (default is false).
 If "-useWeight" is true, we support weights by the following format

     word_1:wt_1 word_2:wt_2 ... word_k:wt_k __label__1:lwt_1 ...    __label__r:lwt_r